10 Best Herbal Teas For Oral Thrush

 salvia officinalis tea

-Salvia officinalis, commonly known as sage, has been traditionally used in herbal teas to support oral health, including the treatment of oral thrush.
+Salvia officinalis, commonly known as sage, has been traditionally used for its antimicrobial and antifungal properties, making it a potential natural remedy for oral thrush.

 glycyrrhiza glabra tea

-Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing and antimicrobial properties.
+Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its potential antifungal properties, making it a popular ingredient in herbal teas for oral thrush.

 aloe barbadensis tea